Belvoir (plantation): 18th century

-Origins

 William Green's 1669 patent for 1150 acre encompassed most of the peninsula between Dogue Creek and Accotink Creek, along the Potomac River.
 Although this property was sub-divided and sold in the early 18th century, it was reassembled during the 1730s to create the central portion of Col. William Fairfax's 2200 acre plantation of Belvoir Manor.

 Plantation house built

 Fairfax's elegant new home was completed in 1741.
 The mansion was described in a 1774 rental notice as spacious and well-appointed.
 Its furnishings consisted of "tables, chairs, and every other necessary article...very elegant."
 The family imported ceramics from Europe and the Orient to grace its tables.

 Planters such as William Fairfax comprised a small elite of Fairfax County's population; most of their neighbors were smaller farmers who sometimes barely managed to make a living.
 After William Fairfax's death in 1757, the plantation and his slaves passed to his eldest son George William Fairfax (1729–87).